 Curved monitors, if done right, can create an experience unlike any other.
 It’s not drastically different from a flat display but ends up being easier on the eyes.
 The edges wrap around your peripheral vision, and it feels more natural.
 With that said, curved monitors often cost more than their flat screen counterparts.

 So which curved monitors are worth the money, and which one is the right for you?
 That’s what we’re here to find out.
-We rounded up some of the best-curved monitors that money can buy.
+We rounded up some of the best-curved monitors worth buying in 2021.
 Hopefully, you’ll find at least one monitor to your liking.

 1. LG UltraGear 34GN850-B Gaming Monitor